Opportunity Zones vs. 1031 Exchanges

 Basis Step-Up And Capital Gains Tax Elimination

 With 1031 exchanges, capital gains are eliminated via a step-up in basis to fair market value for the property owner’s heirs at death.
 With Qualified Opportunity Funds, the investor doesn’t have to die first.
 The basis step-up to fair market value (resulting in zero capital gains tax liability) occurs after the Qualified Opportunity Fund investment has been held for at least 10 years.
+Read more about the tax benefits associated with Opportunity Zone investing.

 Location, Location, Location